the main vine, not the loose one. Kei hopu tōu ringa kei te aka tāepa, engari

 bar graph of the results.
 If it is fair it will be even, or

-symmetrical.
+symmetrical, with the two bars about the same size.
 D - Design and do the experiment - I toss the coin 200

 times recording all outcomes.
 A - Analyse the outcomes - I draw a bar graph of the